// You can set default Consent Mode right after the UET tag

 How Do I Submit My Claim?

-Simply complete our online application form by clicking on the "Check Now" button.
-This is the first stage of your complaint to the payday lender, where you could receive compensation.
+Simply complete the online application form by clicking on the blue button below.
+This is the first stage of your complaint to your lender, where you could receive compensation.
 For more information on the process, please click here.

 TheClaimsGuide.com is a trading style of Cambridge Corporate Consultants Limited (Company number 01329796).
 Cambridge Corporate Consultants Limited is authorised and regulated by the Financial Conduct Authority (124851).
 ICO number ZB224521